Mesa Verde NP

 At the end of the 19th century the first white explorers and ranchers found the various dwellings.
 Most important is the snow rich December 1888, when ranchers Richard Wetherill and Charlie Mason searched Mesa Verde’s canyons for stray cattle.
 They discovered Cliff Palace, and soon their interest in those archaeological remains awakened.
 The brothers Weatherill subsequently discovered almost 200 different dwellings.
 The next important visitor was the Swedish scientist Gustaf Nordenskiold.
 He stayed here for some time, explored the dwellings, and took photographs.
 Some time later he published what was probably the single most important book about Mesa Verde, which became very popular and finally led to the creation of the National Park.

 Mesa Verde National Park protects the natural and cultural heritage of this area.
 It is so far the only cultural park in the National Park scheme.
 Visitors first go to the visitor Center, then follow round courses on the plateau which have stops at several cliff villages, with outlooks and rest areas.
 Some of the rock houses are accessible by foot, trails are leading down the cliff to the village and into some of the houses.
-Some may be visited self guided or optionally on ranger guided tours, for others guided tours are mandatory to protect them.
+Some may be visited self-guided or optionally on ranger guided tours, for others guided tours are mandatory to protect them.
 As there are hundreds of structures, only a very small part may be visited, but those are the most impressive and biggest buildings.

 The buildings are of three different types.
 Normal, rectangular houses were used to live in.
 Kivas (keewahs) which were a sort of shamanistic temple, probably used for religious and social rituals.
 They are round and have the entrance in the middle of the roof, with a wooden ladder leading down.
 The number of kivas is very high in the big dwellings, more than 10%, which suggests they were social, administrative sites with high ceremonial usage.
-Finally there are the rather rare towers.
+Finally, there are the rather rare towers.

-Long House is the second largest cliff dwelling.
-It is reached from the mesa in a tram, which is free, but seats are restricted and allocated on a first come, first serve basis.
+Long House is the second-largest cliff dwelling.
+It is reached from the mesa on a tram, which is free, but seats are restricted and allocated on a first come, first served basis.
 At the end of the tram is the start of the Long House Trail through the pinyon-juniper forest.
+Step House is generally visited together with the Long House.
+It is unique because there is clear evidence of two separate occupations.
+Beneath the Pueblo occupation around 1225 there are the remains of a Modified Basketmaker site, dating 600 years earlier.

 Spruce Tree House was built between 1211 and 1278.
-It is the third largest cliff dwelling with 130 rooms and 8 kivas, big enough for about 80 inhabitants, built into a natural cave which is 66 m wide and 27 m deep.
+It is the third-largest cliff dwelling with 130 rooms and 8 kivas, big enough for about 80 inhabitants, built into a natural cave which is 66 m wide and 27 m deep.
 It was discovered in December 1888 by Richard Wetherill and Charlie Mason, who named it after a Douglas Spruce which grew in front of the dwelling to the mesa top.
 Old descriptions tell, the first explorers entered the dwelling by climbing down this tree.
 The tree does not exist any more, it was cut down some years after the discovery.
 Today a path leads down about 35 meters into the canyon, which has no steps.
 This is the only dwelling which is open all year.
-During most of the year visitors may enter self guided, only during winter they have to join free guided tours.
+During most of the year visitors may enter self-guided, only during winter they have to join free guided tours.